klauschin/blackwater/README.md

 > A example of a Vercel-deployable project with a [Next.js](https://nextjs.org/) frontend and a [Sanity Studio](https://www.sanity.io) on /sanity

-## ⚙️ Set Up

-Clone this repository from your GitHub or Click [Use this template](https://github.com/View-Source-Dev/blackwater/generate).

 ### 1. Sanity

 1. `npm install && npm create sanity@latest init --env`